-4. How to Setup Key Google Products for Ad Growth
+4. How to Set Up Key Products for Google Ads Growth

 Google (and Bing and Yahoo!) don’t ‘owe’ any company traffic.
 If a company has to spend more on advertising on Google, in addition to investing in search-engine-optimization, that is not a violation of any law.

 Marvin Ammori, an American lawyer best known for network neutrality and Internet freedom issues

 Are you new to Google Ads?
 Go through all of this chapter.
 Are you running campaigns?
 There are still tid-bits of gold to boost the profit of your current campaigns by using the array of tools from Google.

 The Four Horsemen to Set Up Google Shopping and Performance Max

 Google has an armoury of weapons to help you win the advertising war against competitors.

 Google Shopping and Performance Max campaign types uses a combination of two platforms: